-Vietnam Museum of Ethnology has excellent exhibitions displaying and preserving the cultural values of 54 ethnic groups across the country.
+Vietnam Museum of Ethnology has great exhibitions displaying and preserving the cultural values of 54 ethnic groups across the country.

-The artifacts are displayed in various categories such as clothing, jewelry, weapons, musical instruments, and many other spiritual activities.
+The artifacts are displayed in various clothing, jewelry, weapons, musical instruments, and other spiritual activities.

-In the outdoor exhibition area, you can see unique architecture of the ethnic people such as the stilt houses of Tay or Ede people, or the Pomu paved roof of the H’mong.
+In the outdoor exhibition area, you can see the unique architecture of the ethnic people, such as the stilt houses of Tay or Ede people or the Pomu concrete roof of the H’mong.

-Especially, at the weekend, the Vietnam Museum of Ethnology organizes different activities such as water puppet shows or folk art activities.
+Notably, the Vietnam Museum of Ethnology organizes different activities such as water puppet shows or folk art activities at the weekend.

 Enjoy performances at Hanoi Opera House

 Built at the beginning of the 20th century, the Hanoi Opera house was designed according to the model of the Paris Opera House but with a smaller size.